Thanks to a different type of software, ADSL2 connections offer faster speeds than standard ADSL broadband.

 Who is ADSL2 broadband for?

 ADSL2 is great for online gamers, as well as those who want to enjoy music and movie streaming, and it's just as useful for video conferencing and seamlessly listening to digital radio over the internet.
-People who use Peer-2-Peer software (for downloading media) will benefit from the faster speeds that this connection offers.
+People who use peer-to-peer (P2P) software for downloading media will benefit from the faster speeds that this connection offers.

 Click here to compare ADSL2 broadband deals.